xSerpentineX/BubbleBoiBot/README.md

 - You can customize settings easily within the GUI.
 + Automatic drawing of custom images with two algorithms; cluster (fast, low quality) or yliluoma (slow, high quality).
 - Automatic reconnection when kicked so you can leave the bot running without constantly monitoring it.
-+ Optional exiting on turn to evade being connection blocked due to multiple kicks.
 - .bat support so you can run all eighteen bots from a single click without taking up the entire screen.
-+ Optional automatic spam that avoids muting.
+- Optional automatic spam that avoids muting.
 - Optional spam formatting that converts any fullstops (periods) into commas for easy link spamming.
 + Optional avoidance of users to distribute bots more evenly across the servers.
 - Seven colour themes for the bot console.